C4Q/AC-Android/cohort_5.4/unit_01/homework/homework_01_03.md

 * Allow a user to add new customers
 * Allow a user to list all of the bank accounts for each user of the bank
 * Allow a user to add new bank accounts
-* Allow a user to view and update the account balances for every user (deposit or withdraw an amount of money)
+* Allow a user to view and update the account balances for every customer (deposit or withdraw an amount of money)
 * Allow a user to close an entire account
 * Allow a user to delete a customer, and all their data
 * Allow a user to sign out of the program